Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 Figure 11 - Use Case: Host Firmware Update

-### Use Case: Pair OPTIGA™ with Host (Pre-Shared Secret based)
+### Use Case: Pair OPTIGA™ Trust M with Host (Pre-Shared Secret based)

-The OPTIGA™ and Host establishing a protected communication channel, which provides integrity and confidentiality for data exchanged between both entities.
+The OPTIGA™ Trust M and Host establishes a protected communication channel, which provides integrity and confidentiality for data exchanged between both entities.
 This sequence diagram is about generation and exchange of those assets during production of the customer solution.
-The solution comprises at least of the Host and the OPTIGA™.
+The solution comprises at least of the Host and the OPTIGA™ Trust M.

 **Pre-condition(s):**